oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 #### Outputs definition file

-While outputs can be defined in any Terraform code file, it’s best that you get into the practice of separating Terraform code into logical files so the code base is easier to navigate.
+While outputs can be defined in any Terraform code file, it’s best to get into the practice of separating Terraform code into logical files so the code base is easier to navigate.
 For this purpose, it's recommended that you use the `outputs.tf` file for these definitions.

 #### Terraform functions as output definitions